-- Go to the account management Web page, click Try Now Free for 60 Days, and select the necessary subscription type. - Install Acronis Backup & Recovery 11.5 on the machine you want to back up, start the product, click Back up now or Create backup plan, click Location, and click Get trial subscription.
+- On the account management webpage, click the cloud backup trial link, and then select the necessary subscription type. - Install Acronis Backup on the machine you want to back up, start the product, click Back up now or Create backup plan, click Location, and then click Get trial subscription.
 Log in to your account (create one if you are not registered yet).
 A trial subscription will be automatically created and assigned to the machine.

-12.4 Activating online backup subscriptions
+12.4 Activating cloud backup subscriptions

-Activating a subscription on a machine means allowing the machine to back up to the online storage.
+Activating a subscription on a machine means allowing the machine to back up to the cloud storage.

-A volume subscription is activated automatically as soon as you start backing up the machine to Acronis Online Backup Storage.
+A volume subscription is activated automatically as soon as you start backing up the machine to Acronis Cloud Storage.